across the world

 How Monthly Cleanup of Books Can Uplift Your Business

 Business owners make numerous transactions in a day which also means innumerable entries in the books.
 This significantly increases the chances of committing errors.
-Hence, it becomes essential to clean the books consistently for maintaining transparency in the cash flow.
+Hence, it becomes essential for bookkeeping to clean up consistently for maintaining transparency in the cash flow.
 But in some instances, business owners do not give enough importance to the procedure of keeping the books clean uniformly.

 Instead, they tend to wait until the end of the year or for a convenient moment that never arrives.
-This mindset should be avoided if one wants to plan effectively for taxes, analyze financial statements at any point in time, or evaluate the business’s overall health.
+One should avoid such a mindset to plan taxes, analyze financial statements, or evaluate the business’s overall health.

-And due to the current circumstances, it has become even more critical for businesses to sustain a clear and planned process of regularly maintaining their books.
+In the current circumstances, it has become critical for businesses to sustain a clear process of regularly maintaining their books.

 Meaning of having clean books?

 Specifically, for many businesses to have clean books means keeping accounts payable and accounts receivables up to date consistently.
-Inability to do this can injure your cash flow as you invoice your customers slowly and follow up on late payments.
+The inability to do this can hamper your cash flow as you invoice your customers slowly and follow up.
 Also, relations with vendors are degraded if you are late on bills.

 To make the right decisions:

 No amount of information might be enough to make a decision.
 However, a business person can at least make sure they have as much information as possible to acquire.
-This is one of the most major reasons to have clean books; obtain all the information available for decision making.
+This is one of the major reasons to have clean books; obtain all the information available for decision-making.

 For example, suppose you want to purchase new equipment for your business.
 Now how will you know that you have enough cash unless you know about cash in the bank, accounts receivables, and account payables?
 In addition, an accurate income statement indicating consistent profits can assure you that cash will continue coming in.

 Usually, business owners make decisions based on cash in the bank.
-However, it is not a good indicator to evaluate business health.
+However, it is not a good indicator to evaluate business health, even with virtual bookkeeping services in place.
 A hefty bank balance might assure a false sense of security until you realize that your overdue payables are more than the cash available at present.
 This is a common problem among businesses such as retail stores that receive money upfront from customers but pay suppliers on terms.
 Clean books can display how sustainable your business really is regardless of cash levels.